Sinamajidi/Python-Smart-Painter/README.md

  - Quality of the Project depends on the: Drawing Thickness, Marker Type and Your Device Processor.
  - To Reduce Unwanted Action or Clicking From Program Make Sure That You Opened Painting Software.

+> This Program has been ran on windows 10 21h1 and it's compatible with only Windows 10.

 > I Recommend that if you have access to Paint 3D Software, use it as a painter instead of Paint for a variety of reasons, such as :
 >
 > 1 - In Paint 3D, the Program Has No Need to Fill R, G, B Inputs and It Can Easily Just Fill The Hex Input (saving time)